Spending time working on your mindset is nearly as important as your fitness.

 Many of us spend countless hours thinking about the past and some mistakes we’ve made along the way.

-We shouldn’t regret the past because at that time of our life we were happy and that’s the reason why it’s important to focus on the present and keep moving forward.
+We shouldn’t regret the past because at that time of our lives we were happy and that’s the reason why it’s important to focus on the present and keep moving forward.

 Having a goal is the best way to progress and maintain your focus – whether it’s to run a marathon or join a sports club in a bid to make new friends and boost fitness.

-Be grateful for your health and your current situation in life – and realise that what’s meant for you.
-Don’t let it pass you by.
+Be grateful for your health and your current situation in life – and realise that what’s meant for you won’t pass you by.